valtimo-platform/valtimo-documentation/release-notes/major9/09.18.0/valtimo-backend-libraries.md

 The following features were added:

-* **Added support for custom FormFieldDataresolvers.**
+* **Added support for custom FormFieldDataResolvers**

-  Introducing support for creating ExternalFormFieldResolvers that implement a new support(String name) method.
+  Support was added for creating ExternalFormFieldResolvers that implement a new support(String name) method.
-  The goal is to let implementation teams define their own FormFieldDataResolvers outside the `ExternalFormFieldType` enum definition.

-  Form keys should be able to define a key like so `anyDataSource.propertyName`.
+  Previously, an enum `ExternalFormFieldType` denoted the prefixes that were supported, which prevented implementations from making custom prefixes.
+Information on how to use form field data resolvers can be found [here](/using-valtimo/form-link/using-form-field-data-resolvers.md), and information on how to create custom form field data resolvers can be found [here](/extending-valtimo/form-link/custom-form-field-data-resolver.md).

 ## Bugfixes